 In 1983, Stagecrafters received international attention.
-We were selected to participate in an exchange with a theatre group in England under the auspices of the International Amateur Theatre Association.
+We were selected to participate in an exchange with a theatre group in St. Albans, England under the auspices of the International Amateur Theatre Association - The Company of Ten.

 To help pay the expenses of our participants we began a year of non-stop fundraising, including our first Las Vegas party.
 In March of 1984, Stagecrafters traveled to St. Albans, England, to present A Visit to a Small Planet on the stage of the Abbey Theatre.
 The friendships and ties started in St. Albans resulted in the establishment of a “Sister Theatre” commitment between the groups that continues today.